7 Best Beginner Runs at Purgatory Resort (2026 Guide)

 Learning to ski at a smaller, friendlier resort like Purgatory beats learning at a massive destination resort where you feel like one of ten thousand people.
 The laid-back vibe, lack of intimidating crowds, and genuinely helpful staff make the learning curve less stressful.

 And once you've got the basics down, Purgatory has plenty of terrain to grow into.
-Intermediate blues, steep blacks, tree runs, and powder stashes — you won't outgrow this mountain anytime soon.
+Intermediate blues, steep blacks, tree runs, and powder stashes.
+You won't outgrow this mountain anytime soon.

 For more Purgatory ski tips, check out our guides to Christmas week skiing and altitude adjustment.

-Our townhome Basecamp sleeps eight, has a hot tub and pool table, and is right across from the resort with a free shuttle to the lift — perfect for first-time ski trips where kids (or adults) might need to head back early.
+Our townhome Basecamp sleeps eight, has a hot tub and pool table, and is right across from the resort with a free shuttle to the lift.
+Perfect for first-time ski trips where kids (or adults) might need to head back early.